lso2/add-to-tar-gz/README.md

 2. Delete the script files

 ## 🐛 Troubleshooting

+### 7-Zip Not Found
+- **Solution:** Install 7-Zip from https://www.7-zip.org/
+- The scripts require 7-Zip to be installed in the default location
+- Supports both Program Files and Program Files (x86) installations

 ### "Error accessing the registry" during installation
 - **Solution:** Right-click `INSTALL.bat` and select "Run as administrator"